 Hey, ladies, we’re including a list of additional female-friendly items you may find useful when packing for Thailand!

-- For Fashion – one of the most versatile and amazing articles of clothing for women is the sarong.
+One of the most versatile and amazing articles of clothing for women is the sarong.
 This thing can be anything; tie it around your waist for an instant long skirt; wrap it around your body and tie behind your neck for an easy bikini cover-up; wrap around your shoulders as a light shawl for cooler nights or to visit temples; use it on the beach as a towel; and/or use it as a light blanket for cold bus rides.
 The best thing about sarongs is that they’re light and airy, which means they dry super quickly and take up practically zero space in your bag.
 If you want to stock up and buy extras while you’re in Thailand, go for it!
 They’ll be your best friends.

-- For Hygiene – okay, so onto a less fun subject – getting your period while traveling.
+Okay, so onto a less fun subject – getting your period while traveling.
 While never convenient, dealing with your period shouldn’t affect your trip or slow you down.
 Be aware that you can find a few brands of sanitary napkins in Thailand, but tampons are much less common.
 You should pack several of your own tampons, or consider trying a menstrual cup, like the Diva Cup, especially if you’re traveling for a long time.
 You’ll just need one – they’re reusable (and eco-friendly with less waste), and can be worn safely for up to 12 hours, making more frequent trips to the less-than-spotless public bathrooms unnecessary.

-- For Comfort – let’s be honest, bras aren’t always the most comfortable things to wear.
+Let’s be honest, bras aren’t always the most comfortable things to wear.
 And when it’s hot and humid, they can feel extra sticky and confining.
 You may want to ditch the traditional bras and pack a couple of sports bras instead – they’ll feel much more light and comfy.

 Males – What to Pack for Thailand